72-Year Old Rider Riding Grand Loop by John Stone who rode Vietnam in 16 days covering the Grand Loop at the age of 72!

 We were invited by some French bus tourists to see and partake in the Thai dance they had booked.
 Thank you but we were quite happy to be out enjoying our beers, but could still see the dances.
 One consisted of poles forming a grid like noughts and Crosses that kept opening and closing as the smooth skinned men rhythmically moved the poles.
 Would not like to get my ankles rapped by the heavy bamboo poles.
 The girls must have been light on their feet.
 8.30pm and very little, light so off to bed in our BIG bedroom must have been 12m x 10m one of us each side inside our mosi nets.

-Fortunately I had brought a head light to read by.
-Unlike my mate I am an avid reader.
+Fortunately, I had brought a head light to read by.
+Unlike my mate, I am an avid reader.
 We climbed through our nets to realise most of the holiday was going to be on roll out mattresses no more than an inch thick.
-Woo not good!
+Woo, not good!
 WRONG

 Slept like a log, nothing to be said for all this memory foam and interior springing.
 In fact over the holiday it got to Allan it was like a disease he could sleep from 8.30 in the evening until 8 in the morning with a few extra kips in-between if he had half a chance.
-Anyway come early morning at cock crow I could watch the cats, dogs and chickens through the bamboo floor.
+Anyway, come early morning at cock crow I could watch the cats, dogs and chickens through the bamboo floor.
 Up to a breakfast of Eggs followed by a Banana Omelette, tasted good.
-After a quick look around the village, weavers, carvers etc it was mount up and continue our way on the road travelling through glorious landscapes, the paddy fields giving dramatic pictures as they are layered up a mountain.
+After a quick look around the village, weavers, carvers etc it mounted up and continue our way on the road travelling through glorious landscapes, the paddy fields giving dramatic pictures as they are layered up a mountain.
 This meant the camera was out almost after every corner.
 (Shame it later gave up, thankfully Allan gave me his to use).